Skip to main content

 Facial Plastic & Reconstructive Surgery Fellowship

 In accordance with the goals of the Education and Research Foundation of the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS), the Facial Plastic & Reconstructive Surgery fellowship will provide the training foundation for individuals dedicated to careers in facial plastic surgery through training in the areas of cosmetic surgery, reconstructive surgery and research.
 This additional expertise emphasizes scholarship, critical analysis of clinical problems and development of additional skills in the performance of techniques required for the practice of the subspecialty.
-Fellows will receive training in all aspects of surgical care, including initial consultation, pre-operative evaluation, surgical treatment, reconstructive surgery and long-term care of cosmetic and reconstructive patients.
+Fellows will receive training in all aspects of surgical and clinical care, including initial consultation, pre-operative evaluation, surgical treatment, reconstructive surgery and long-term care of cosmetic and reconstructive patients.

 Connect with Us